RedPitaya/RedPitaya/doc/appsFeatures/apps-featured/bode/bode.rst

     - excitation signal parameters (amplitude and DC bias) can be adjusted to make measurements in different sensitivities and conditions (amplifiers etc.).
     - The calibration function enables calibrating long leads and to remove leads and cables effect on final measurements.
-The calibration will also calibrate your STEMlab if any parasitics effects are present.
+The calibration will also calibrate your Red Pitaya if any parasitics effects are present.

 .. image:: BA_Slika_05.png